JorbFreire/startwork/README.md

  constantly switch contexts, even worse when working with multiple projects in multiple languages with totally different setups a couple of times a day.

-[Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) are great tools to handle this problem.
+[Docker](https://www.docker.com/) and [DockerCompose](https://docs.docker.com/compose/) are great tools to handle this problem.
 Start Work should not be a replacement for Docker either Docker compose and shall even work with both.